Menu

 Children in each class decide on their own set of class rules and why they need to adhere to them.

-Students are taught the rules and values that the school expects, they are taught the reasons behind laws that govern and protect us, the responsibilities that this involves and the consequences wen laws are broken.
+They are taught the rules and values that the school expects; they are taught the reasons behind laws that govern and protect us, the responsibilities that this involves and the consequences when laws are broken.

 INDIVIDUAL LIBERTY

-Staff at school educate and provide boundaries for children to make informed choices through an empowering education.
+Staff educate and provide boundaries for children to make informed choices through an empowering education.

 MUTUAL RESPECT